"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 - conventional (standard) radiotherapy

 SABR and SRS gives radiotherapy to the cancer from different positions around the body or head.
 Doctors can direct a high dose of treatment to the cancer.
 And small doses to the healthy tissues and organs that surround the cancer.
-This is the standard of care treatment.

 Sometimes you can’t have SABR.
 This might be because of the size or location of the cancer in your lungs.
 In this situation the doctors will use conventional radiotherapy to treat the cancer in your lungs.